kpmort97/GitHub-Tutorial-Obs-Ops/README.md

 (3)  Commit the changes into your local depository and push them upstream to the remote repository.

 (4)  Create a pull request.
+Make sure to add a description and kpmort97 as a reviewer.

-(5)  Merge the file into the main repository.
+(5)  Once Pull Request is approved, merge the file into the main repository.